Exploring The Temples of Abydos: A Visitor's Guide

 As far back as the Old Kingdom, the cult of Osiris, which originated in the Delta, had managed to gain a foothold at Abydos; with the nearby hill of Umm el-Gaab believed to be Osiris' tomb, and so it's not surprising that Abydos' temples became a vortex for the cult of Osiris.

-Several kings of the Middle Kingdom as well as wealthy private citizens erected cenotaphs or stelae here, for to the pious Egyptian, there was no greater bliss than to be buried beside the Tomb of Osiris, or failing this, to have his mummy brought temporarily to Abydos to receive the desired consecration, or at the very least, to recommend himself to the favor of Osiris, lord of the Underworld, by the erection of a cenotaph or a memorial stone.
+Several pharaohs of the Middle Kingdom, as well as wealthy private citizens, erected cenotaphs or stelae here.
+For the pious Egyptian, there was no greater bliss than to be buried beside the Tomb of Osiris, or failing this, to have his mummy brought temporarily to Abydos to receive the desired consecration, or at the very least, to recommend himself to the favor of Osiris, lord of the Underworld, by the erection of a cenotaph or a memorial stone.
 In the mystery plays performed annually at Abydos in honor of Osiris, the eternal terrestrial cycle of death and rebirth was celebrated.
 Osiris' sister and wife Isis, their son Horus and, under the New Kingdom, Ptah, Re-Harakhty, and Amun were also worshiped here.

 Around the Temple of Seti I

 The most important part of ancient Abydos was its extensive Necropolis.
 Four separate areas can be identified.
 In the most southerly part of the necropolis, near El-Araba, are the tombs of the New Kingdom, the Temples of Seti I and Ramses II, and the Osireion.
 To the north of this is a hill containing burials of the Late Old Kingdom.